Arts and Communication Pre-College Studio Programs

 - Develop and strengthen a deeper understanding of the science, technology and principles of digital filmmaking

-- Build and improve knowledge of basic camera operation, lighting and sound design, and sound recording and mixing
+- Gain working knowledge of basic camera operation, lighting and sound design, and sound recording and mixing

 - Learn the principles of the “three-act structure” and “character arcs”